 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791, by visiting their website www.epa.gov/safewater/hfacts.html, and by visiting the California Department of Public Health web site www.cdph.ca.gov/programs/Pages/DDWEM.aspx.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791, by visiting their website www.epa.gov/safewater/hfacts.html, and by visiting the California

-WATER CONSERVATION

-Services to Help You Save Water and Save Money
+WATER CONSERVATION Services to Help You Save Water and Save Money